techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 > What I particularly liked about District C was that we could exchange our
 > experiences regarding learning and creating projects.
 The Polish education
 > system and culture lead to a general mindset somewhat contrasting to that of
-> American students.<br></br><br></br> Also, the American view of the Poles is
+> American students.

-> far from what we showed during the project.
-Similarly, the Poles also have
+> Also, the American view of the Poles is far from what we showed during the
-> certain misconceptions about the Americans.
-These assumptions and
+> project.
+Similarly, the Poles also have certain misconceptions about the
-> presuppositions were discussed and challenged during our cooperation, and we
+> Americans.
+These assumptions and presuppositions were discussed and challenged
-> found power in our variety, creativity, exchanging experiences, and
+> during our cooperation, and we found power in our variety, creativity,
-> understanding one another.
+> exchanging experiences, and understanding one another.

 The Technical Writing Team was happy to meet and get to know the US participants during their visit to the Kraków office and at the soap! content conference,